 If your therapy or counseling practice is forced to close after a fire or other disruptive event, your BOP can compensate for lost income and operating costs.

-For example, a speech therapy clinic may have to close its doors for a few weeks after a tornado.
+For example, a clinic may have to close its doors for a few weeks after a tornado.
 Business interruption insurance, included in most BOPs, can compensate for operating expenses (including staff wages, rent, and utilities) while your practice is being renovated.

 A business owner’s policy offers broad protection for therapy and counseling professionals, but it doesn’t provide coverage for all risks.
 Business owners should also consider: